-When you pass through Southampton Airport we will collect static or moving imagery via our CCTV system.
-Southampton Airport collects imagery via CCTV cameras located throughout the airport, in both landside (public) and airside (restricted access) locations and on some of our shuttle buses between terminals.
+When you pass through the Airport, we will collect static or moving imagery via our CCTV system.
+The Airport collects imagery via CCTV cameras located throughout the airport, in both landside (public) and airside (restricted access) locations and on some of our shuttle buses between terminals.
 We also use body worn cameras.

 Southampton Airport may use CCTV imagery for a number of purposes including but not limited to the following:

-- To support the effective management of the airport operation and any incidents.
-For investigative purposes or as evidence to support any formal follow-up to airport incidents.
+• to support the effective management of the airport operation and any incidents.
+For investigative purposes or as evidence to support any formal follow-up to airport incidents; and

-- To provide evidence of regulatory compliance to Department for Transport (DfT) and Civil Aviation Authority (CAA) and;
+• to provide evidence of regulatory compliance to Department for Transport (DfT) and Civil Aviation Authority (CAA).

 Fulfilling our contracts with you

-Managing your purchases of Southampton Airports products or services e.g. car parking, including goods and services offered by third-party providers, such as e.g. flights and Wi-Fi.
+Managing your purchases of Airport products or services e.g. car parking, including goods and services offered by third-party providers, such as e.g. flights and Wi-Fi.

 Improving our website

 Gathering visitor data to our website and e-commerce platform, which includes profiling.

-To enable our customers to make enquiries, requests for information, reports or submit a complaint and for us to survey our customers.
+To enable our customers to make enquiries, requests for information reports or submit a complaint and for us to survey our customers.

-Sending you emails and messages about airport destinations, holidays, products and services and our partners.
-Asking our customers to take part in research and surveys.
+Sending you emails and text messages about airport destinations, holidays, products and services and our partners.
+Asking you to take part in research and surveys.